-This 12-month program designed for teachers who already possess a multiple subject or single subject credential weaves the requirements for the Preliminary Education Specialist Instruction Credential: Mild-to-Moderate Disabilities with coursework leading toward a Master of Arts in Education.
-The collaborative, cohort-based model is the ideal setting in to learn essential skills related to student advocacy and working within diverse classrooms.
+This 5 quarter (15-month) program designed for teachers who already possess a multiple subject or single subject credential weaves the requirements for the Preliminary Education Specialist Instruction Credential: Mild-to-Moderate Disabilities with coursework leading toward a Master of Arts in Education degree.
+The collaborative, cohort-based model is the ideal setting to learn essential skills related to student advocacy and working within diverse and inclusive classrooms.

-Candidates experience two sequences of course content: Research and Credential-specific.
+Candidates experience two sequences of course content: Credential and Research specific.

 Each of the research courses will focus on applying the material studied and the development of effective interpersonal group skills.
 Students will address contemporary problems, participate in active problem solving, and work collaboratively in groups.

 Candidates in the program complete a thesis.
-The research course sequence prepares students to write the literature review, method section, data analysis and discussion of their research project.
+The research course sequence prepares students to write the literature review, methods, data analysis and discussion sections of their research project.